 - Pre-School Nursery A pre-transition profile is passed on from the Pre-school Nursery to the EYFS Teacher.
 The pre-school nursery teacher liaises regularly with the SENDCo. - Foundation Stage They complete the EYFS Assessment Profile and pass this information onto the Year 1 teacher.
-In some cases, the EYFS continues to be taught within Year 1. - Transfer arrangements and reviews At the end of each year, teachers are allocated transition time to speak to the next teacher(s) of their class, to give information about the child's learning style, SEND (including Able & Talented), emotional behavior and medical needs and to meet their new pupils in person. - Pupil progress is discussed at review meetings, using the school's tracking and assessment system 'Target Tracker'.
-In some cases, PIVATS (P Scales) will also be used to track the children. - Secondary The SENDCo and Year 6 teachers (Mrs. Jaeger & Mrs. Paterson) meet with the Year 7 Co-ordinator/ SENCO/ Support Staff of feeder High Schools to talk about the children who will transfer to their school.
+In some cases, the EYFS continues to be taught within Year 1.
+The Year 1 teacher has multiple opportunities to meet and work with the new class before their transition in September. - Transfer arrangements and reviews At the end of each year, teachers are allocated transition time to speak to the next teacher(s) of their class, to give information about the child's learning style, SEND (including Able & Talented), emotional behavior and medical needs and to meet their new pupils in person. - Pupil progress is discussed at review meetings, using the school's tracking and assessment system 'Target Tracker'.
+In some cases, PIVATS (P Scales) will also be used to track the children.

+- Secondary The SENDCo and Year 6 teacher (Mrs. Jaeger) meets with the Year 7 cocoordinator/ SENCO/ Support Staff of feeder High Schools to talk about the children who will transfer to their school.
 They will exchange information about the child's learning style, SEND (including More Able) and emotional behaviour.
-The secondary schools we had links with in 2023 were: Longridge, St. Cecilias, Walton-Le-Dale High, Fulwood and Corpus Christi. - Special School The Head, SENDCo and class teacher will meet with Special School Staff to discuss the child's learning style, SEND (including More-Able), strengths and weaknesses and make access available for transition visits.
+The secondary schools we had links with in 2024 were: Longridge, St. Cecilia's, Walton-Le-Dale High, Fulwood, Corpus Christi, Christ the King, Moor Park & Archbishop Temple. - Special School The Head, SENDCo and class teacher will meet with Special School Staff to discuss the child's learning style, SEND (including More Able), strengths and weaknesses and make access available for transition visits.

-Written by: Andrea Jaeger (SENDCo)
+Written by: Andrea Jaeger (SENDCo) Review: September 2025

-Review: September 2024